robinfire110/harmonize-calculator/README.md

 * Ability to export calculations as a functional Excel spreadsheet.
 * Signing in with Google SSO allowing you to save calculations, manage previous results, export multiple results into one spreadsheet and set calculator default values.

-The application is a cut down version of [Harmonize](https://github.com/robinfire110/music-gig-app), isolating the calculator feature and expanding on it.
+The application is a spin-off of [Harmonize](https://github.com/robinfire110/music-gig-app), isolating the calculator feature and expanding on it.
 The original Harmonize was developed by Andy Bonola, Craig Smith and Andy Villasmil as a Senior Capstone project.
 The work to spin it off into this project was done by Andy Villasmil (robinfire110).

 ## How to Use
 1. Start by inputting your Pay per gig and Hours per gig to get a basic hourly wage.